How To Get PR In UK After Study

 The UK has several work-related visa routes that can lead to Permanent Residency.
 The most common ones are:

-• Skilled Worker Visa: It'll allow you to live and work as a skilled immigrant in the UK.
-You will need a valid job offer from a UK employer to apply for this visa.
-There are also other requirements, such as English language requirements.
+• Skilled Worker Visa: This visa allows you to live and work as a skilled immigrant in the UK.
+You must have a valid job offer from a UK employer to apply for it.
+Other requirements, such as the English language, also apply.

 • The Innovator (Tier 1) or Start-up Visa: This visa applies to innovators and entrepreneurs.
 To be eligible for this visa, you must have a business plan and demonstrate your ability to make a successful business out of it.